Bitcoin is big news, but many of us don’t understand it. This crypto glossary explains the blockchain terminology you need to hold your own.

 In popular usage, a computer is Turing complete if it can simulate another computer.
 Named after Alan Turing, this generally means the machine can calculate any arbitrary computable function.
 Bitcoin is not Turing complete, as its scripting language has limited functionality.
 This limitation is a conscious decision, as securing a machine with limited functionality is a far more manageable task.

-As opposed to a One-way ATM, a Two-way can dispense cash in exchange for Bitcoin.
+As opposed to a One-way ATM, a two-way ATM can dispense cash in exchange for Bitcoin or other cryptocurrencies.

 See: Transaction ID